 These ETFs are used to build a diversified portfolio that will match the customer’s risk tolerance and investment/return objectives.

-Here the 7 ETFs they use to design portfolios:
+Here the 7 ETFs they design their portfolios around:

 - Vanguard Canadian Short-term Bond Index ETF (VSB): MER of 0.11%